-Respectfully collected and paid for.
-This real Graveyard Dirt is red clay, from a cemetery in the southern USA.
+Graveyard Dirt, respectfully collected and paid for with offerings.
+This is real Graveyard Dirt and more accurately, it’s red clay, from a southern cemetery in North Carolina.

-I can’t say who’s grave it’s from, only because I’m offering it for sale.
-But the Spirit was paid with dimes (stuck into the ground at the grave) and whiskey (poured onto the grave), as is traditional in Hoodoo practice.
-It’s important to ask the permission of the Spirit, get their blessing, so they will be helpful.
+I can’t say who’s grave it’s from, because I’m offering it for sale.
+But the Spirit was paid with dimes (stuck into the ground at the grave) and whiskey (poured onto the grave) and this is traditional Hoodoo practice.
+It’s important to ask the permission of the Spirit and to get their blessing, so they will be helpful.

-It’s important to note that the grave was not disrespected or in any way desecrated.
-The grave site didn’t actually look any different after removing the dirt than it did before.
-The desecration of a grave is completely unacceptable and would have the opposite effect of the work that is intended by a respectful “barter” with the Spirit of the person.
+The grave site looks the same after removing the dirt as it did, before.
+Any desecration of a grave is completely unacceptable and has the opposite effect of the work intended.

-This batch of graveyard dirt would be useful for general purposes in spell recipes where graveyard dirt is called for.
+This batch of graveyard dirt is useful for general purposes in spells you need graveyard dirt for.

 The only reason that I’m selling it so cheaply is because I can’t say the name of the person.
 In Hoodoo practice, it’s often necessary to have dirt from a specific type of person and nothing else will do for those.

 Examples are one of your personal ancestors and a police officer.
 Other examples are a soldier, criminal, murderer, etc.

 You either want dirt from the grave of a person known for good works or a person known for bad things.
 It depends on your goal and it takes practice and study, to learn these things.

 I will say that this dirt would probably be better for positive workings and for protective spells.
 It‘s not the best choice for curse work.